ASSYST-RG Online Group: Turning Down the Volume on the Mental Health Effects of COVID-19

 -Gain basic grounding techniques to help calm the body.

-This distress reducing protocol is a result of Dr. Jarero's research, where he has shown the effectiveness in an online group setting.
+This distress reducing protocol is a result of Dr. Jarero's research, where he has shown the effectiveness in an online and group setting.

 ◦Smyth-Dent, K., Becker, Y., Burns, E., & Givaudan, M. (2021).
 The Acute Stress Syndrome Stabilization Remote Individual (ASSYST-RI) for TeleMental Health Counseling After Adverse Experiences.Psychology and Behavioral Therapy International Journal, 16(2),1-7.